Hansmu/microfrontends/Readme.md

 `listOfFilesThatAreAvailableFromThisProjectAndDirectionsOnHowToLoadThem.js` to figure out how to fetch that required file.
 4. The file tells our app that it requires `fileNameToExposeInProducts.js` and the `faker.js` dependency.
 5. Get both of those, fetch and execute `bootstrap.js`.

+We can define shared modules in the module federation plugin, so that every dependency wouldn't try to load their own copies of large dependencies that are being used by both of the dependencies.
+Can use the `shared` property for it.
+This, however, causes a problem in the module itself, as setting a dependency as shared marks it for async loading.
+So we need the same kind of async importing as we did with the container's `bootstrap.js`.
+In order for sharing to work the entry filenames have to be the same, otherwise multiple copies of the same library are loaded.